 - A retrospective of work at Brighton Dome to celebrate International Women’s Day

-- Sell-out performances of recent show Home: Life which explored experiences of being young and homeless with little or no support system.
+- Sell-out performances of the show Home: Life in 2015, which explored experiences of being young and homeless with little or no support system

 Miss Represented has now been awarded Big Lottery Funding allowing the project to expand and develop new ideas.